Is it possible to buy a Velopresso coffee trike?

 Can you grind whilst riding along?

-No. There is a clutch mechanism that allows the pedal-drive to be switched from powering the front wheels to powering the grinder.
+No. There is a clutch mechanism that allows the pedal-drive to be switched from powering the front wheels (ride mode) to powering the grinder and water pump (coffee mode).
 You cannot do both at the same time for good reason!
 At the core of Velopresso is the goal of the highest quality ‘made-on-demand’ coffee.
-In terms of freshness this means the shortest possible time between grinding and pulling the shot, so grinding is only ever done immediately prior to pulling a shot….no pre-grinding, no stockpiling of grinds, just grind and pull, bespoke coffee.
-Besides, riding a bike (even moreso an espresso trike) and making high quality espresso coffee both require and benefit from your full attention!
+In terms of freshness this means the shortest possible time between grinding and pulling the shot, so grinding should really only ever be done immediately prior to pulling a shot….no pre-grinding, no stockpiling of grinds, just grind and pull, bespoke coffee.
+Besides, riding a bike in the city (and even moreso a state-of-the-art espresso trike) and making high quality espresso coffee both need and benefit from your fullest attention!

-When selling coffee on a Velopresso where to you put the money from customers?
+When selling coffee on a Velopresso where do you put the money from customers?